-The purpose of this Annex is to describe how the City of Oklahoma City will activate, organize, and conduct multiagency coordination during a city wide or large area major emergency, disaster, or catastrophic incident affecting only The City of Oklahoma City.
-The Annex is neither intended to provide detailed instructions nor address every single possibility that may occur.
-This Annex places a high premium on improvisation and creative problem solving and provides a framework that should assist in that process.
+The purpose of Appendix F is to describe how the City of Oklahoma City will activate, organize, and conduct multiagency coordination during a city wide or large area major emergency, disaster, or catastrophic incident affecting only The City of Oklahoma City.
+Appendix F is neither intended to provide detailed instructions nor address every single possibility that may occur.
+This Appendix places a high premium on improvisation and creative problem solving and provides a framework that should assist in that process.